soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-explorer-in-security-and-compliance.md

 - View information about malicious files detected in your organization's SharePoint, OneDrive, and Teams libraries

-Threat Explorer is a powerful near real-time tool to help Security Operations teams investigate and respond to threats in the Security &amp; Compliance Center.
+Threat Explorer is a powerful, near real-time tool to help Security Operations teams investigate and respond to threats in the Security &amp; Compliance Center.

-## Explorer overview

 Explorer displays information about suspected malware and phish in email and files in Office 365, as well as other security threats and risks to your organization.

 When you first open Explorer, the default view shows email malware detections for the past 7 days.